 Public Parking: A limited number of metered public parking spaces (2 hours) are on Bank Street, between Governor and 14th Streets, on the south side of Main Street, between 9th and 12th Streets and on 12th Street between Main and Bank Streets.

 Pay parking lots and decks are nearby on 8th and Grace Streets and 7th and Marshall Streets.
 Downloadable maps of nearby parking lots and decks are available, as well as rates for these areas.

 Note: Due to ongoing construction projects in Downtown Richmond, some parking lots listed on the links above may not exist any longer.
 If you have any questions about parking lots in the Capitol vicinity, please call the Capitol Tour Desk at (804) 698-1788.

-Since this is an advocacy-centered event, large signs or banners are not appropriate for this day.
-But they are fully encouraged during our state March for Life at a later date!
+Defending Life Day is an advocacy-centered event, so large signs or banners are not appropriate for this day.
+But they are fully encouraged during our state March for Life later in the day!

 Address: 800 East Grace Street, Richmond, VA 23218